Forced normalization: Forced normalization in epilepsy

-Forced Normalization in Migraines
+Forced normalization in Migraines

 The occurrence of FN in migraine patients was discovered much more recently, and continues to be the topic of much scholarly debate.
 The most significant question is whether or not the FN diagnostic criteria should be broadened to include these psychiatric disturbances in any episodic disorder.
 Antonio Russo et al. were the first researchers to report on an instance of FN in migraine.
 In this instance, the pattern of episodic disorder remission and abrupt manifestation of psychiatric behaviors that are present in epileptic cases of FN mirrored that of their migraine patient.
 These scholars were able to link the disturbance to FN, even though there had never been a case of FN in migraines.
 This is not only because of similarities in symptoms, but also because of the similarities in neuronal activity these episodic disorders share.

-A point of reason to broaden the diagnostic criteria for FN is the similar locations of neuroelectrical activity during the psychosis, regardless of whether a patient suffers from epilepsy or migraines.
+A point of reason to broaden the diagnostic criteria for FN is the similar locations of neuroelectrical activity during the psychosis, regardless of whether a patient has epilepsy or migraines.
 Thus far, in both migraine and epileptic cases of FN, the psychosis that develops is hypothesized to be rooted largely in non limbic structures of the brain, like the amygdala, cerebrum, and olfactory bulb.
 Both antiepileptic drugs (AEDs) and antimigraine medications do not affect these areas and, therefore, do not affect psychiatric activity.
 Yet, these medications still normalize the episodic activity on the EEG, creating the phenomenon of FN.
 This points to the commonalities in the activity of non limbic areas of the brain, rather than the type of episodic disorder of the patient.
 Migraine researchers believe the primary focus of the diagnosis of FN should be placed on the activity in the cerebral cortex, as well as the psychiatric and behavioral changes that occur in a patient.